SunnySuite/Sunny.jl/joss/paper.md

 # Statement of need

 Progress in quantum magnetism depends on the development of accurate models of magnetic materials.
-Scattering techniques, such inelastic neutron scattering (INS) and resonant inelastic X-ray scattering (RIXS), are among the most informative methods available for probing the dynamics of quantum magnets, yielding the dynamical spin structure factor $\mathcal{S}(\mathbf{q},\omega)$ as
+Scattering techniques, such as inelastic neutron scattering (INS) and resonant inelastic X-ray scattering (RIXS), are among the most informative methods available for probing the dynamics of quantum magnets, yielding the dynamical spin structure factor $\mathcal{S}(\mathbf{q},\omega)$ as